wolf29/csvEdit/README.md

 	as in "import from csv-edit process".
 	All the files are put into an eponymously-titled directory.
 This should be easier to zip and move
-	\n

 The TODO list is:
 	to develop a GUI (web) interface with web2py to create list of sql commands for analyst's report